Lincoln National Forest: Smokey Bear

-One of the most enduring of stories to come out of the long history of the forest is the tale of the real-life Smokey Bear, a bear cub rescued from the devastated forest after the Capitan Gap fire of 1950.
+The Lincoln National Forest is home to Smokey Bear, found in 1950.
+The real-life tale of Smokey Bear is one of the most enduring stories to come out of the long history of the forest.
+The bear cub was rescued from the devastated forest after the Capitan Gap fire of 1950.
 Rescued from a burnt tree by either a New Mexico Department of Game and Fish ranger or a group of soldiers from nearby Fort Bliss seconded to fight the blaze, the cub was flown to Santa Fe by New Mexico Ranger Ray Bell for treatment of burns and other injuries.

 The bear was eventually named Smokey Bear, after the Forest Service's symbol of fire safety on public lands, which had been created in 1944 by artist Harry Rossol.
 Now the living symbol of fire awareness and prevention, Smokey Bear was flown to the National Zoo in Washington D.C.
 The subject of hundreds of thousands of visitors and letters, the bear lived at the zoo until his death in 1976.
 Eulogized by the Washington Post as a transplanted New Mexico native with many years of government service, Smokey Bear was returned to his native land and buried near Capitan in November 1976.

 Lincoln County War

-Lincoln County, in which much of the district is located, was the site of the 1878-79 Lincoln County War, a complex and bloody struggle between ranchers, bankers, politicians, and hired gunmen for control of the county.
+Lincoln County, in which much of the district is located, was the site of the 1878–79 Lincoln County War, a complex and bloody struggle between ranchers, bankers, politicians, and hired gunmen for control of the county.
 One of the major events in the war took place in the village of Lincoln itself, when forces supporting Sheriff George W. Peppin besieged the house of merchant Alexander McSween over several days while soldiers from nearby Fort Stanton stood by.
 McSween was killed by gunfire, but a number of his supporters, known as "regulators," escaped, led from the burning building by a young tough named William Bonney, later known as the famous gunfighter Billy the Kid.
 The violence continued until early 1879, when Federal troops arrived to support local law enforcement in returning the area to the rule of law.